Kilian/fromscratch/README.md

 FromScratch is a little app that you can use as a quick note taking or todo app.</p>

-* small and simple, the only UI is the text you type
+* Small and simple, the only UI is the text you type
-* saves on-the-fly, no need to manually save
+* Saves on-the-fly, no need to manually save
-* automatic indenting
+* Automatic indenting
+* Note-folding
-* replaces common syntax with symbols, such as arrows
+* Replaces common syntax with symbols, such as arrows
+* Free

 ### Shortcuts